Dorje Shugden: New Kadampa Trust

 According to the NKT, Dorje Shugden worship is "the very essence of the New Kadampa Tradition", and the protector is presented as the deity most able to help practitioners.
-The NTK's versions of The Heart Jewel and Wishfulfilling Jewel sādhanas, compiled by Kelsang Gyatso, incorporate the elements of the Dorje Shugden sādhana.
+The NTK's versions of The Heart Jewel and Wishfulfilling Jewel sādhanās, compiled by Kelsang Gyatso, incorporate the elements of the Dorje Shugden sādhanā.
 Dorje Shugden may also have influenced Geshe Kelsang's teaching that practitioners cannot mix with other traditions, a view which has been criticised by other Buddhists.

 David Kay notes that Kelsang Gyatso, the founder of the New Kadampa Tradition, departed from Pabongkhapa and Trijang Rinpoche (his root guru) by stating that Dorje Shugden's appearance is enlightened, rather than worldly.
 Kelsang Gyatso explicitly rejected the idea that Dorje Shugden was worldly rather than a Buddha, and made Dorje Shugden worship central to the practices of the New Kadampa Tradition.

 Both Dreyfus and Kay note that Shugden is generally considered a worldly being.
 Dreyfus says the view that Shugden is enlightened exists only amongst the "most extreme followers of Shukden".
 He says the viewpoint among the New Kadampa Tradition that it is "a proper object of refuge and worshiped as such" appears unique to that sect.
 Kay states that the view of Shugden as an enlightened being "is both a marginal viewpoint and one of recent provenance".

 In 1996, Kelsang Gyatso was formally expelled from the Sera Je Monastery and his geshe degree voided as a result of his support for Dorje Shugden and criticism of the Dalai Lama.